binarybey/RavenGCS/README.md

 Open your terminal or command prompt in the RAVEN directory.

-Install the required Python packages by running: pip install -r requirements.txt
+Install the required Python packages by running: python -m pip install -r requirements.txt

 Run the compiler script: python build_map.py